 Yes.
 If you have multiple Amazon Alexa devices throughout your home and would like to use them with SmartThings, first add the Amazon Alexa devices to the same Amazon account by following the Alexa Devices instructions on the Amazon Help page.

 Then, follow these steps to connect Amazon Alexa with SmartThings.
 You only need to perform this process once, regardless of the number of Amazon Alexa devices.
-Once connected, all of your Amazon Alexa devices, using the same Amazon account, can be used to control light bulbs, on/off switches, dimmer switches, thermostats, locks, and Routines associated with that single SmartThings Location.
+Once connected, all of your Amazon Alexa devices, using the same Amazon account, can be used to control light bulbs, on/off switches, dimmer switches, thermostats, locks, and Routines associated with that single SmartThings Location or Samsung Connect Place.
 Note: For security reasons, Alexa cannot unlock locks and will only support Routines with lighting, switch, and thermostat devices.

-Can I control multiple SmartThings Locations with Alexa?
+Can I control multiple SmartThings Locations or Samsung Connect Places with Alexa?

 No, not at this time.
-But we are working on an update that will allow multiple Amazon Alexa devices on separate Amazon accounts to control separate SmartThings Locations.
+But we are working on an update that will allow multiple Amazon Alexa devices on separate Amazon accounts to control separate SmartThings Locations or Samsung Connect Places.

 Which Amazon Alexa devices work with SmartThings?